grajnikanth/solana_gifportal/README.md

 # solana_gifportal
 Smart contract to store gifs associated with a user pubkey.
-Used Vector to store gif links and user who added that data to the account
+Used a Vector in the account struct to store gif links and user pubkey who added that giflink.

+Corresponding test javascript files were also written to test the smart contract.